vishwaspw/Spam_Classifier/README.md

 # SmS_Spam_Classifier

-Certainly, here are the step-by-step instructions for setting up and running the application using a virtual environment for Python 3.9:
+The step-by-step instructions for setting up and running the application using a virtual environment for Python 3.9:

 1. **Setup Virtual Environment**:
    - Open the terminal.